FederatedAI/FATE/examples/hetero_ftl/HOWTORUN.md

 For encryption version, in addition to above two logs, you may also want to check log for arbiter:

 * **hetero_ftl_arbiter.log**, records log information for arbiter side of running the FTL algorithm.
   * In encryption version of FTL algorithm, only arbiter knows the loss for each iteration.
-Therefore, you can check the change loss in this log file.
+Therefore, you can check the change of loss in this log file.

 If you run the FTL algorithm by using **sh run_ftl_plain_standalone.sh {job_id}** or **sh run_ftl_enc_standalone.sh {job_id}**, two or three logs would be generated under **examples/hetero_ftl/** folder: